JJmoondemo/hongik_2d_digital/week03/What is Digital Compositing?.md

-What is Digital Compositing?
+#What is Digital Compositing?

-First, what is composites?
+##First, what is __composites__?

-Composite is the manipulated combination of at least two source images to produce an integrated result.
+__Composite__ is the manipulated combination of at least two source images to produce an integrated result.

-Digital compositing is the process of digitally assembling multiple images to make a final image, typically for print, motion pictures or screen display.
-It is the digital analogue of optical film compositing.
+##So __Digital compositing__ is the process of digitally assembling multiple images to make a final image, typically for print, motion pictures or screen display.
+It is
+the digital analogue of optical film compositing.

 Digital Compositing Tools